garybm/epicodus-website-redesign/README.md

 ### Roadmap

-Is there work you plan on continuing doing on this project?
-Features you'd like to add?

-* Consider
-* Listing
-* Them
-* Here
+* Ability for students to register on the site in order to track progress.
+* Ability for teachers to update lesson content from a CMS.
+* Ensure responsiveness across all devices.

 ### License

-Determine the license under which this application can be used.
+MIT License

-Copyright (c) 2018 **_{ List of Contributors }_**
+Copyright (c) 2018 **Gary Bermudez & Chris Breaux**